 Check the Certificate of Eligibility (Form DS-2019) that you received from your program sponsor.
 It has a space showing whether you're subject to the foreign residence requirement.
 Also look at the J-1 visa that the U.S. consulate gives you.
 It too should state whether you're subject to the two-year home country physical presence requirement.

-A waiver (legal forgiveness) is available, which might allow you to remain in the U.S. and apply to adjust status and receive a green card.
+A waiver (legal forgiveness) is available, which might allow you to remain in the U.S. and apply to adjust status and receive a green card without leaving and waiting two years first.
 The bases for requesting such a waiver include:

 That you have received a "no-objection statement" from the government of your home country.
-Contact your home country's embassy in Washington DC to inquire whether it might be willing to issue you such a statement, saying it doesn't mind your staying in the U.S., despite possibly having spent its money for your exchange program study.
+Contact your home country's embassy in Washington, DC to inquire whether it might be willing to issue you such a statement, saying it doesn't mind your staying in the U.S. despite possibly your having spent its money for your exchange program study.

 That your U.S. citizen or lawful permanent resident spouse or child would face exceptional hardship if you were denied a green card and had to return to your home country.
 For example, if your spouse or child has a medical problem that would be worsened by your departure or by traveling with you to your home country, you might have good grounds for a waiver.